 In September 2022, the Data Liberation Project (DLP) filed a Freedom of Information Act request for database records corresponding to those reports (excluding fields containing narratives or personal information), plus all relevant database documentation.

 In May 2023, the DLP received the DEA’s response.
 It contained a determination letter 📄 and two spreadsheets.
 The two spreadsheets contain aggregate counts of theft/loss incidents, aggregated by state, business activity, type of loss, and year.
+The agency did not provide any of the underlying report data requested, but later provided a partially redacted manual for how to use the TLR program.

 To access the spreadsheets, reformatted versions, and additional documentation, visit this GitHub repository.